linqgg/docs/docs/modules/autherntication/tokens.md

 ### Secret Token

-This token is required to initiate login through LinQ Wallet from the application or game side.
-This token is involved in the formation of a special secret code, which is verified in the LinQ Wallet application, and based on this code, the accounts are finally linked.
+This token is required to initiate login through LinQ app from the application or game side.
+This token is involved in the formation of a special secret code, which is verified in the LinQ application, and based on this code, the accounts are finally linked.